ldtteam/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

   <li>Use <a href="../../source/items/placeholderblocks">solid placeholders</a> at or below ground level</li>
   <li>Place a <a href="../../source/items/tagtool"><code>groundlevel</code> tag</a> at ground level if your hut isn't sitting directly on the ground.</li>
   <li>Use only vanilla blocks or Structurize blocks (for official styles)</li>
+  <li>If you do use blocks from additional mods, and your buildings would look weird if those blocks simply vanished, then list the mod's id in your pack.json.</li>
-  <li>Use Books and Quills instead of blank books, or written books on a lectern.
-(Keep a copy of the original book and quill somewhere, if it turns out you made a mistake!)</li>
+  <li>Use a Written Book on a lectern if you want to include some instructions.
+(Keep a copy of the original book and quill elsewhere, so you can edit it for pack updates!)</li>
 </ul>

 ### Don't